Re-Gi/UTA_Work-Day-Scheduler/README.md

 Visit the deployed application [Here.](https://re-gi.github.io/Work-Day-Scheduler/)

 ## Description
 This is a simple work-day scheduling application that allows the user to input events for each working hour from 9am to 5pm and save the events to their device.
+This challenge was given by the UTA Web Development bootcamp to test and strengthen my understanding of third-party APIs.

 In the application header, the date is displayed with Day.js and refreshed every second to stay current.